Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/Shadows-in-URP.md

 Universal RP renders all real-time shadows for a frame using one common shadow map atlas for all punctual light shadows (i.e shadows for Spot Lights and Point Lights), and an other shadow map atlas for Directional Light shadows.

 Set the size of these atlases in your Unity Project’s [Universal Render Pipeline Asset](universalrp-asset.md).
-The atlas size determines the maximum resolution of shadows in your Scene.
+The atlas size determines the maximum resolution of shadows in your scene.

 For example, an atlas of size 1024 x 1024 can fit:

-- Four shadow maps of 512 x 512 pixels.
+* Four shadow maps of 512 x 512 pixels.
-- Sixteen shadow maps of 256 x 256 pixels.
+* Sixteen shadow maps of 256 x 256 pixels.

 ### Matching shadow atlas resolution to Built-In RP settings